jamalhoseinshah/Mobile-Location-Trace/README.md

 # Proffesional

 Installation are required for carried out this all procedure which are as fellows.
-#

 1- installation of pycharm (from pycharm website)

 2- installation of geocoder (pip install geocoder)

 3- installation of opencage (pip install opencage)

 3- installtion of phonenumbers (pip install phonenumbers)

-I have created find Mobile number location programme by using python code on pycharm and procedure are written as given below in Chronological order.
+I have created  programme by using python code on pycharm for (find Mobile number location) and procedure is written as given below in Chronological order.

-Created file name numberlocation.py and myNumber.py
+Created file name numberlocation.py and myNumber.py in pycharm software.

 In numberlocation.py i have given script in this respository you will use that script compeletely as it is and where as in myNumber.py you will only string like number = "anynumber with country code"